Freedom in the World

 B. Political Pluralism and Participation: 2 / 16

 Since the 2007 schism, Gaza has effectively functioned as a one-party state, with Fatah largely suppressed and smaller factions tolerated to varying degrees.
-There is little to no public display of opposition party activities, and little in the way of party organizing.
-In May 2011, Hamas and Fatah agreed to form a national unity government that would organize presidential and parliamentary elections and increase security coordination, but negotiations on implementing the pact soon stalled.
-In January 2013, ahead of a new round of talks in Cairo, Hamas authorities allowed a mass rally by Fatah supporters in Gaza for the first time in several years.
-By the end of 2013, however, no unity government had been formed, and elections were still not planned.
+There is little to no public display of opposition party activities, and negligible party organizing.
+In January 2013, Hamas authorities allowed a mass rally by Fatah supporters in Gaza for the first time in several years.
+However, despite the unity government deal concluded in 2014, relations between the two factions and their supporters remained hostile.

-The expiration of the presidential and parliamentary terms in 2009 and 2010 has left Gaza’s government with no electoral mandate, and its continued failure to set new election dates in 2013 further undermined its legitimacy.
-The ability of local authorities to make and implement policy is limited in practice by Israeli and Egyptian border controls, Israeli military actions, and the fact that the Palestinian political collective is split between Gaza and the West Bank.
+The expiration of the presidential and parliamentary terms in 2009 and 2010 has left Gaza’s authorities with no electoral mandate, and the continued failure to set new election dates in 2014 further undermined their legitimacy.
+The ability of local officials to make and implement policy is limited by Israeli and Egyptian border controls, Israeli military actions, and the fact that the Palestinian territories remain politically divided.

 Civil Liberties: 10 / 60

 The media are not free in Gaza.
 In 2008, Hamas replaced the PA Ministry of Information with a government Media Office and banned all journalists not accredited by it; authorities also closed down all media outlets not affiliated with Hamas.
-According to the Palestinian Center for Development and Media Freedoms (MADA), the 2011 political reconciliation deal promised to end Hamas’s ban on the import of three West Bank newspapers—Al-Ayyam, Al-Quds, and Al-Hayat al-Jadida—that are generally associated with Fatah, but the ban had not yet been lifted in 2013.
+According to the Palestinian Center for Development and Media Freedoms (MADA), the 2011 political reconciliation deal promised to end Hamas’s ban on the import of three West Bank newspapers—Al-Ayyam, Al-Quds, and Al-Hayat al-Jadida—that are generally associated with Fatah.
+In May 2014, Al-Quds was finally allowed back into Gaza.
 Blogging and other online media activity have reportedly increased in recent years.

 Freedom of religion is restricted in Gaza.
-The PA Basic Law declares Islam to be the official religion of Palestine and states “respect and sanctity of all other heavenly religions (Judaism and Christianity) shall be maintained.”
-Hamas authorities have enforced orthodox Sunni Islamic practices and conservative dress, and have regularly harassed worshippers at mosques not affiliated with Hamas.
-Christians, who make up less than 1 percent of the population, have also suffered routine harassment, though violent attacks have reportedly declined in recent years.
-There is one Christian member of the PLC based in Gaza.
+The PA Basic Law declares Islam to be the official religion of Palestine and states that “respect and sanctity of all other heavenly religions (Judaism and Christianity) shall be maintained.”
+Hamas authorities have enforced traditional Sunni Islamic practices and conservative dress, and have regularly harassed worshippers at mosques not affiliated with Hamas.
+The Christian population in Gaza—which numbers about 1,500, down from some 5,000 in the mid-1990s—has also suffered harassment.
+Violent attacks have reportedly declined in recent years, though a church in Gaza City was bombed in February 2014.

 E. Associational and Organizational Rights: 3 / 12